MarshmallowBoy/Metal-Detectors-Mod/README.md

 # Metal-Detectors-Mod
-# How To Customize To Fit With Other Mods.
+# How To Alter Detectors To Fit With Other Mods.
 In order to add your mod's blocks to be able to be scanned by the detectors, you may go to the config file "metal_detector_mod-common.toml" and from there you can change what block the detectors use, for example, you have a mod called "aether" and a block named "zanite_ore", you can change, for example "coal_ore" to "aether:zanite_ore".
 For this method you don't need to change source code.

+# How To Make More Detectors For Your Mod.
   If you want to create more detectors, you can also create more detectors by going to [ModItems.java](MetalDetectors/src/main/java/com/MetalDetectors/ModItems.java) and adding more